Helium Electron Configuration and Orbital Diagram Model

 On the other hand, the number of electrons in the last orbit of an element is the valence electrons of that element.
 The last orbit of helium has two electrons.
 Therefore, the valence electrons of helium are two.

-Reasons for placing helium in group-18
+Reasons for placing helium in group 18

 The electron configuration of helium shows that the number of electrons in the last orbit of the helium atom is two.
 We know that the number of electrons in the last orbit of an element is the number of groups in that element.

 Accordingly, the group of helium is two but helium is an inert element.
 All inert elements are placed in group number 18 in the periodic table.
-Therefore, helium is placed in group-18 instead of group-2.
+Therefore, helium is placed in group 18 instead of group 2.

 Why is helium an inert gas?

-The elements in group-18 of the periodic table are inert gases.
+The elements in group 18 of the periodic table are inert gases.
 The inert gases of Group-18 are helium (He), neon(Ne), argon(Ar), krypton(Kr), xenon(Xe), and radon(Rn).

-We know that the element in group-18 is helium(He).
+We know that the element in group 18 is helium(He).
 The electron configuration shows that the orbit at the end of helium is filled with electrons.
 Helium does not want to exchange or share any electrons because the last orbit of helium is full of electrons.

 And helium does not form any compounds because it does not share any electrons.
 They do not participate in chemical bonding and chemical reactions.
 For this, they are called inert elements.
+The inert elements are in the form of gases at normal temperatures.
+For this inert elements are called inert gases.

 Electron addiction to helium